OchiabutoKelechi/Business-Analysis-Project/README.md

 ## Data Cleaning and Transformation

 - The first step involved converting the entire dataset into a table format.
-This was accomplished using the keyboard shortcuts Ctrl + A (to select all) followed by Ctrl + T (to create a table).
-This transformation allows for easier navigation, filtering, and analysis of the data.
+This was accomplished using the keyboard shortcuts Ctrl + A followed by Ctrl + T. This transformation allows for easier navigation, filtering, and analysis.

 - To ensure the integrity of the dataset, duplicate entries across all columns were removed.
-This was executed using Excel’s "Remove Duplicates" feature, which guarantees that only unique and relevant data points are included in the analysis.
+This was executed using Excel’s "Remove Duplicates" feature, which ensured that only unique and relevant data points were included in the analysis.

 - Unnecessary spaces within the dataset were eliminated using the TRIM function in Excel.
 This step is crucial as it enhances data quality by ensuring that no extraneous whitespace interferes with analysis.